 There are no end to reasons, which is why you need to find and identify why it’s happening for you.

-In my situation for example, it was due to a traumatic past experience – which again, is not uncommon.
+In my past relationship for example, I found I was being controlling at times due to a traumatic past experience (which again, is not uncommon.)
 I’d been in a situation where I was so out of control (and hurt by someone I thought I could trust), I thought I had to put my guard up, make sure I saw any potential ‘threats’ or ‘harm’ to protect myself.
 That sometimes came out as controlling behaviour, but this leads me onto my next point because…

 If you can recognise WHY you’re being controlling, you can then do something about it.